videojs/video-js-swf/README.md

     npm -g install simple-http-server
     ```

 5. Build the SWF using build.sh.
-Make sure to include the paths to Video.js and the Flex SDK as arguments to the script.
+If you have Video.js installed at "../video.js" and the Flex SDK installed at "/Applications/Flex", you won't need to provide any arguments.
+Otherwise you'll need to include the paths to this projects as arguments to the script.

     ```bash
-    ./build.sh [video_js_dir] [flex_sdk_dir]
+    ./build.sh
     ```

 7. Start running the simple HTTP server from the command-line in the video-js-swf root directory.